Luis García (pitcher, born 1987): Boston Red Sox

 On July 30, 2024, García was traded to the Boston Red Sox in exchange for minor league players Niko Kavadas, Matthew Lugo, Yeferson Vargas and Ryan Zeferjahn.
 In 15 appearances for Boston, García struggled to an 8.22 ERA with 13 strikeouts across 15 1/3 innings pitched.

 Los Angeles Dodgers

 On February 13, 2025, García signed a minor league contract with the Los Angeles Dodgers.
 On March 17, the Dodgers selected his contract after he made the team's Opening Day roster.
 In 28 appearances for Los Angeles, he compiled a 2-0 record and 5.27 ERA with 24 strikeouts across 27 1/3 innings pitched.
 On June 29, García was designated for assignment by the Dodgers; he was released by the team after clearing waivers on July 4.

 Washington Nationals

 On July 8, 2025, García signed a major league contract with the Washington Nationals.
 García made 10 appearances for the Nationals, recording an 0.90 ERA with seven strikeouts across 10 innings pitched.

 Los Angeles Angels (third stint)

 On July 30, 2025, the Nationals traded García to the Los Angeles Angels, along with Andrew Chafin, in exchange for Jake Eder and Sam Brown.
+García made 20 relief appearances down the stretch for Los Angeles, compiling an 0-2 record and 2.00 ERA with 17 strikeouts and two saves over 18 innings of work.

+New York Mets

+On January 21, 2026, García signed a one-year, $1.75 million contract with the New York Mets.
+He made six appearances for New York, but struggled to a 7.11 ERA with four strikeouts across 6 1/3 innings pitched.
+On April 12, García was designated for assignment by the Mets.
+He was released by New York on April 15.

+Minnesota Twins

+On April 22, 2026, García signed a minor league contract with the Minnesota Twins.
+After two appearances for the Triple-A St. Paul Saints, the Twins added García to their active roster on April 28.
+He made nine appearances for the Twins, struggling to an 0-1 record and 10.38 ERA with two strikeouts and two saves across 8 2/3 innings pitched.
+García was designated for assignment by Minnesota on May 23.
+He elected free agency after clearing waivers two days later.